-Forms for data submission and explanatory items are found on the ICP Forests web page, at http://www.icp-forests.org/Manual.htm.
-The quality information on the labs has to be sent together with the PLS, PRF, PFH, SOM, SWC and SWA forms to the data centre using the submission form "XX2011SO.LQA" or updated version valid for year of submission.
+Forms for data submission, dictionaries and explanatory items are found on the ICP Forests web page, at https://icp-forests.org/documentation/.
+The quality information on the labs has to be sent together with the PLS, PRF, PFH, SOM, SWC and SWA forms to the data centre...